aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### isHiddenItemDetail(number) {#isHiddenItemDetail-number-}

-Gets whether to hide the detail of the specific PivotItem..
+Indicates whether to hide the detail of the specific PivotItem..

 ```javascript
 isHiddenItemDetail(index: number) : boolean;